bobmonsour/11tybundle.dev/src/posts/2025/11ty-bundle-74.md

 **Eleventy v3.1.0.** [v3.1.0](https://github.com/11ty/eleventy/releases/tag/v3.1.0) is out and while nice, Zach is vigorously working on v3.1.1, fixing a handful of regressions that have popped up since the release.
 That said, v3.1.0 is 22% smaller and 11% faster!
 I'm running my personal site with it as well as this very 11ty Bundle site.

-**UK Gov docs.** The UK government has released [GOV.UK.Eleventy plugin](https://x-govuk.github.io/govuk-eleventy-plugin/).
-As they tell it: _"Write documentation using Markdown and publish it using GOV.UK styles."_ I think they're on to something.
+**X-GOVUK docs~~UK Gov docs~~.** X-GOVUK ~~The UK government~~ has released [GOV.UK.Eleventy plugin](https://x-govuk.github.io/govuk-eleventy-plugin/).
+As they tell it: _"Write documentation using Markdown and publish it using GOV.UK styles."_ I think they're on to something. _UPDATE: It was pointed out to me that this is NOT an official UK government project, but rather a community project._

 **Eleventy LibDoc.** Speaking of docs, a beautifully designed _"starter project to craft slick and responsive documentation"_ has arrived.
 Check out the [Eleventy LibDoc website](https://eleventy-libdoc.netlify.app/) and the [GitHub repo](https://github.com/ita-design-system/eleventy-libdoc#eleventy-libdoc).
 I've added this to the [Starters page](/starters/).